HitmanBoi/Memethon/README.md

 <h3>The memecoin market is growing really very fast .
 But ever wondered Why?</h3>
 <h3>We also don't know but We've figured out one thing that most people do not care about utilities and use cases of assets they hold , They'll even buy packets of shit if they're in trend. </h3>

+<h3>We are also coming with a memecoin based on very popular meme Juan-The Horse , But There's a catch! </h3>

 # BLOCKSEBLOCK
 # ICRC-1